-Argument Option Description needs repair, it will generate TRA (Testing Redundancy Analyzer) to activate the redundant memory. work_path User defined Specify the path for saving the generated res sults in BFL flow. fault_free No, Yes When this option is set to "no", START will generate an integrated system design with fault memory models.
-On the contrary, when this option is set to "yes", START will generate two integrated system designs with and without fault memory.
-However, the simulation will run on without fault memory.
-MBIST circuits are integrated into the original system design. parsing_mode RTL_only, Netlist_only This option defines the file format of the imported design, supporting RTL_only and Netlist_only.
-Note: if the Netlist file are not uniquified, the parsing mode must be setting to "RLT_only".
+Argument Option Description needs repair, it will generate TRA (Testing Rememory. dundancy Analyzer) to activate the redundant work_path User defined Specify the path for saving the generated res ults in BFL flow. fault_free No, Yes When this option is set to "no", START will ge memory models.
+On the contrary, when this o integrated system designs with and without fa on without fault memory.
+MBIST circuits are in ption is set to "yes", START will generate two ault memory.
+However, the simulation will run parsing_mode RTL_only, Netlist_only This option defines the file format of the imported design, supporting RTL_only and Netlist_only.
+Note: if the Netlist file is not uniquified, the parsing mode must be setting to "RLT_only".
 Example: set parsing_mode = RTL_only repair_prefix User defined This option is to be filled in the specified prefix name of repair-related files.
 For example, when this option is set to "RP", the output repair-related files will be named like RP[design]INS.v and RP[filename]tb.v etc. Example: set repair_perfix = RP ecc_prefix User defined Specify the prefix of ECC (Error Correction Code) related files.
 For example, when this option is set to "ECC", the output ECC-related files will be named like ECC[design]INS.v and ECC[filename]tb.v etc. block_path User defined While the design is implemented with bottom-up flow to insert MBIST into the sub module, it will generate a $.blockinfo$ file in the sub module.